-- When renting the main auditorium, all performance days must have a Guest Relations Team Leader and a sufficient number of trained volunteers to comply with safety and evacuation regulations.
+- All performance days must have a Guest Relations Team Leader and a sufficient number of trained volunteers to comply with safety and evacuation regulations.

 - Any time a member of a renting organization is present anywhere in the building, the Technical Director must be present.

-- If an event is longer than four hours, an additional $90.00 front of house call will be charged.
+- If an event is longer than four hours, an additional Front of House call will be charged.

 - All food or drink is strictly prohibited in the auditorium.